Lever integration guide

 If it didn’t work, check Lever to confirm you pressed Done afer creating the API key.
 Try also to create a new key ensuring it has the correct permissions.

-After you’ve setup CoderPad with the Lever details, you’ll need to add a new webhook to Lever.
+After you’ve setup CoderPad with the Lever details, you’ll need to choose candidate stages to act upon, then add a new webhook to Lever.

 Provide Lever with a CoderPad webhook URL

-After providing CoderPad with the Lever details, the Organization Integrations page now shows a webhook URL:
+After providing CoderPad with Lever details, the Organization Integrations page now shows a webhook URL:

 Copy this URL.